-In May 2017, Abigail's husband disappeared after he refused to allow drug cartel members to use his tractor-trailer to transport drugs.

-- 117. When Abigail reported her husband's disappearance to governmental authorities, members of the drug cartel abducted her, held her at gunpoint, and threatened to kill her and her children if she continued to investigate her husband's disappearance.
-One cartel member told Abigail that she had to leave if she wanted to live.
-Fearing for her life, Abigail fled to Tijuana with her children to seek asylum in the United States. - 118.
-After arriving in Tijuana, Abigail and her children immediately sought access to the asylum process by presenting themselves at the San Ysidro POE.
-At the POE, Abigail informed CBP officials of her intent to apply for asylum and her fear of returning to Mexico.
+3:17 7-cv-02366-BAS-KSC Document 189 Filed 11/13/18 PageID.4295 Page 61 of 105 1 118.
+Meanwhile, Defendants' illegal turnbacks continue.
+In fact, as 2 previously noted, CBP has acknowledged its Turnback Policy in sworn testimony 3 before Congress.
+4 E. Defendants' Policy and Practices Have Denied Each of the Class 5 Plaintiffs Access to the Asylum Process 6 Plaintiff Abigail Doe 7 119.
+Abigail is a native and citizen of Mexico.
+She is the mother of two 8 children under the age of ten, with whom she previously lived in Central Mexico.
+9 In May 2017, Abigail's husband disappeared after he refused to allow drug cartel 10 members to use his tractor-trailer to transport drugs.
+11 120.
+When Abigail reported her husband's disappearance to governmental 12 authorities, members of the drug cartel abducted her, held her at gunpoint, and 13 threatened to kill her and her children if she continued to investigate her husband's 14 disappearance.
+One cartel member told Abigail that she had to leave if she wanted 15 to live.
+Fearing for her life, Abigail fled to Tijuana with her children to seek 16 asylum in the United States.
+17 121.
+After arriving in Tijuana, Abigail and her children immediately sough 18 access to the asylum process by presenting themselves at the San Ysidro POE.
+At 19 the POE, Abigail informed CBP officials of her intent to apply for asylum and her

+- ly sought OE.
+At and her fear of returning to Mexico.
 CBP officials repeatedly misinformed Abigail that she did not qualify for asylum.
-One CBP official threatened that her children would be taken away from her if they allowed her to cross the border and again misinformed her that only the Mexican government could help her. - 119.
+One CBP official threatened that her children would be taken away from her if they allowed her to cross the border and again misinformed her that only the Mexican government could help her. - 122.
 CBP officials coerced Abigail into signing a document in English which she could not read and did not understand.
-The document stated that she did not have a fear of returning to Mexico and was withdrawing her application for admission.
+The document stated that she did not have a fear of returning to Mexico and was withdrawing her application for

+Wagner Testimony, supra note 43, at 289-90.

+- admission.
 CBP officials then instructed Abigail to say that she had agreed to accept the assistance of the Mexican government and used a video camera to record her statement.
-A CBP official then took Abigail and her children back to Mexico and left them to fend for themselves. - 120.
-The statements CBP coercively obtained from Abigail were and are still false; Abigail does fear returning to and staying in Mexico and believes seeking assistance from the Mexican government would be futile. - 121.
+A CBP official then took Abigail and her children back to Mexico and left them to fend for themselves. - 123.
+The statements CBP coercively obtained from Abigail were and are still false; Abigail does fear returning to and staying in Mexico and believes seeking assistance from the Mexican government would be futile. - 124.
 Following the filing of the initial Complaint in this case, Defendants made arrangements to facilitate the entry of Abigail and her children into the United States.